-Three years later, Amazon launched Alexa with its Echo, a device designed this time to be used in the home.
+First appearing in the form of Siri for iPhone in October 2011, smart assistants were initially restricted to mobile use.
+Three years later, Amazon launched Alexa with Echo.
+This time, this device has been designed to be used at home.
 In 2016, Google enters the race and presents its new smart speaker: Google Home.
-After having some success, they soon extended the technology to televisions and cars.
+After its success, they soon extended the technology to televisions and cars.

-What is the future of smart assistants?
+The future of smart assistants

 Finally, it is likely that smart assistant services, which are also present on tablets and smartphones, will lead to the decline of “fixed” and portable computers in favor of mobile options.
 At least this is what some SEO specialists think.
-Some are already encouraging site owners to preemptively optimize their sites for positioning using this next generation of search requests.
+Some are already encouraging site owners to pre-emptively optimize their sites for positioning using this next generation of search requests.

 It seems that smart assistants have a bright future ahead of them, despite their currently questionable effectiveness, which can be attributed to the technology still being in its infancy.
 However, smart assistants are still controversial, mostly on account of the mistrust some users have towards the wholesale collection of personal data.
-Coupled with the Internet, search history, smartphones and geographic localization, smart assistants are presented as the perfect tool for brands to learn more about our daily lives – opening up the door for increasingly targeted and aggressive marketing.
+Coupled with the Internet, search history, smartphones and geographic localization, smart assistants are presented as the perfect tool for brands to learn more about our daily lives – opening the door for increasingly targeted and aggressive marketing.

 For more on digital devices, have a look at the following articles: Google Pixel Buds: Dreaming of a World Where Language Barriers no Longer Exist and Designing Virtual and Augmented Reality Interfaces